 Not only did this open up usable space for functional purposes, but it also made a huge difference in the overall look.

-Sage decided to not to replace the upper cabinets after tearing them out—instead opting to install only lower cabinets.
+Sage decided not to replace the upper cabinets after tearing them out—instead opting to install only lower cabinets.

 "The resulting design beautifully enhances the streamlined effect of Semihandmade's slab cabinet doors, and we made up for lost storage by building a sleek floor-to-ceiling pantry unit," she said.